 This is where a serverless computing architecture can be beneficial.
 The name “serverless” might be confusing since this type of service does indeed contain servers – they're just managed elsewhere.

 Serverless is a type of cloud-based architecture where the service provider does the provisioning, managing, and scaling of the servers and other infrastructure.
-The entire underlying infrastructure is hidden and development teams don't have to focus on where code is run.
+The entire underlying infrastructure is hidden and enterprise teams don't have to focus on the management aspects.

 Benefits of Serverless Computing